Laurel House Surgery

 How to Complain:

 Hopefully most problems can be sorted out easily and quickly, often at the time they arise and with the person concerned.
 If your problem cannot be sorted out in this way and you wish to make a complaint, please let the practice know - ideally within a matter of days or at the most a few weeks.
 This way it is easier to establish what happened.

 If it is not possible to do that, please provide details of your complaint within 6 months of the incident that caused the problem or within 6 months of the date of discovering that you have a problem, providing that it is within 12 months of the incident.

 The practice manager or Senior Partner will be pleased to deal with any complaint and will explain the procedure to you and make sure that your concerns are dealt with promptly.

 - a) You can make your complaint in person – please advise a member of our reception staff that you wish to make a complaint and they will advise you of the procedure you will need to follow.

-- b) You can make your complaint in writing – please give as much information as you can, then send your complaint to the practice for the attention of the practice manager, Mr. D. HIcken or Senior Partner, Dr H M Fitzgerald.
+- b) You can make your complaint in writing – please give as much information as you can, then send your complaint to the practice for the attention of the practice manager, Mr. C. Dorrington. or Wendy Roe.

 What the Laurel House Surgery will do: